How much should a pair of kosher tefillin cost?

 What are tefillin dakkot?

 “Dak” means thin in Hebrew.
 Tefillin dakkot are made by stretching a thin layer of parchment over a structural base similar to the peshutim.
 This outer parchment forms the entire box of the tefillin, which is halachically preferable.
 Because of its thin design the tefillin can become halachically invalid more readily than tefillin gassot.
+Although until a century ago tefillin dakkot were actually the only type available, today it is almost impossible to obtain well-constructed tefillin dakkot.

 What are tefillin gassot?